RanjiiMaigur/unmasking-moral-inversion/README.md

-# unmasking-moral-inversion
-Illustrated essay on narrative framing and moral inversion Unmasking Moral Inversion
+# Unmasking Moral Inversion
-How Terrorism Is Reframed Through Culture, Activism, and Selective Outrage
+## How Terrorism Is Reframed Through Culture, Activism, and Selective Outrage

-Unmasking Moral Inversion How Terrorism Is Reframed Through Culture, Activism, and Selective Outrage (The title intentionally replaces “Propaganda Machine” to signal analysis, not conspiracy.)
+Unmasking Moral Inversion How Terrorism Is Reframed Through Culture, Activism, and Selective Outrage

 Introduction — What This Pamphlet Argues (and What It Does Not) This pamphlet is not a denial of Palestinian civilian suffering.
 A legitimate subjects of criticism and moral concern.